yuxuan-huang97/OpenGL-Animations/README.md

 # OpenGL-Animations
-An OpenGL implementation of physical animations
+OpenGL implementation of various physical animations by Yuxuan Huang

+This project requires additional dependencies on glad, glm, and SDL2.